-Method: Preheat oven to 200C/180C fan, gas mark 6
+Method: Preheat oven to 200C/180C fan, gas mark 6, 400F

-Firstly, wash and thoroughly dry the vegetables.
+- First of all, wash and thoroughly dry the vegetables.
 Follow by chopping into equal 1″/2.5cm pieces.

-Transfer to a large baking tray.
+- Transfer to a large baking tray.

-Drizzle over a generous tablespoon of olive oil and one quarter of a teaspoon of sea salt and freshly ground black pepper.
+- Drizzle over a generous tablespoon of olive oil and one quarter of a teaspoon of sea salt and freshly ground black pepper.

-Spread the vegetables out on the tray.
+- Spread the vegetables out on the tray.
 During the cooking process they will reduce slightly in size.

-Place the baking tray into the centre of a preheated oven and roast for 30-40 minutes, turning the vegetables halfway through the roasting time.
+- Place the baking tray into the centre of a preheated oven and roast for 30-40 minutes, turning the vegetables halfway through the roasting time.

-While the vegetables are roasting cook the orzo and make the lemon vinaigrette.
+- While the vegetables are roasting cook the orzo and make the lemon vinaigrette.

 - Place a large pan of cold water on the hob and bring to a boil.
 When boiling add 1 tablespoon of sea salt and then add the orzo.

 - Squeeze the fresh lemon juice into a small, clean jar that has a fitted lid.
 Add the extra virgin olive oil, 1/4 teaspoon of sea salt and freshly ground pepper.
 Place the lid securely on to the jar and shake vigorously to combine.

 - Cook the orzo according to packet instructions, removing from the heat and draining 2 minutes before the finished cooking time.

 - Place the drained orzo into a bowl and pour over the lemon vinaigrette.
 Fork through the orzo to ensure the vinaigrette covers each small piece, stopping the pasta from forming clumps.

 - Spoon or tip the roasted vegetables on top of the orzo.

 - Gently, use two forks to mix the roasted vegetables into the Orzo.

 - Finally, roughly chop a handful of fresh parsley, discarding the stalks and scatter over the salad.

 If you have enjoyed this recipe for Roasted Summer Vegetable Orzo Salad you may also like these:

-Whatever you are making, baking and creating in your kitchens, have fun preparing our feast.
+So, whatever you are making, baking and creating in your kitchens, have fun preparing our feast.